Place Report: Pine in the Sand

 Pine in the Sand

-After the sprawling, messy, free-form expression along the Somerville Bike Path Sculpture Garden, I was up for something minimal and curated.
+After the sprawling, messy, free-form expression along the Somerville Bike Path Sculpture Garden, you are up for something minimal and curated.

-Pine in the Sand fit the bill.
+Pine in the Sand fits the bill.
 It's a striking installation: a single living pine tree atop a sand dune, surrounded by concrete barriers and a cluster of granite blocks.

 It's also well documented, with a website that has a timelapse archive of the construction of the project, and some stills.
 It also has an Instagram hashtag

-Surprising that a tree could live in that environment, but it's been there for a few years.
+Surprising that a tree can live in that environment, but it's been there for a few years.
 Must be from hardy, Cape Cod scrub pitch pine stock.

 What makes it a place, not just a gawky art destination: the granite blocks that encourage hanging out in this sunny spot.

-I got a late start, again, so I shot a quick video, with an Osmo Pocket camera, on loan from Max Rottersman.
+You get a late start, again, so you shot a quick video, with an Osmo Pocket camera, on loan from Max Rottersman.

-The camera is unlike any other camera I've ever used, with a head that floats on three gimbels.
-So I tried to explore its unique capabilities.
+The camera is unlike any other camera you've ever used, with a head that floats on three gimbels.
+So you try to explore its unique capabilities.

-So I walked around alot: circling the Pine in the Sand display, just outside the circle of concrete Jersey barriers.
-I also strolled along the sidewalk, and down some of the paths around the pine and the sand dune.
+So you walk around alot: circling the Pine in the Sand display, just outside the circle of concrete Jersey barriers.
+You also stroll along the sidewalk, and down some of the paths around the pine and the sand dune.

-Maybe next time I'll just pick a template and let Osmo Pocket direct the shooting.
+Maybe next time you'll just pick a template and let Osmo Pocket direct the shooting.

 Anyway, here's the video: